ARCHER2-HPC/archer2-docs/docs/known-issues/index.md

 **Known workaround**
 This may be caused by a known problem with the default version of MPICH, which is in the process of being resolved.
-In the meantime, you can get your jobs to run by switching to UCF MPICH instead.
+In the meantime, you can get your jobs to run by switching to UCX MPICH instead.
 In your Slurm submission script, you will need to remove the following line:

 ```